 Begin in London where you will have three days to experience the energy and vitality of this endlessly fascinating city.
 Whatever your interests, we can help design the ideal London itinerary for you.
 Whether it’s the pomp and ceremony of royal London, its museums and galleries, its restaurants and shows or its parks and gardens that you want to experience, we will book the very best Blue Badge Guides to make it all come alive for you.

 Your driver guide will then pick you up from your hotel to begin your adventure into the English countryside.
-Traveling via Oxford and Woodstock, you’ll stroll through the colleges and quadrangles of Britain’s oldest university and marvel at the grandeur of Blenheim Palace and its stunning Capability Brown-designed gardens before arriving into the heart of the Cotswolds.
+Travelling via Oxford and Woodstock, you’ll stroll through the colleges and quadrangles of Britain’s oldest university and marvel at the grandeur of Blenheim Palace and its stunning Capability Brown-designed gardens before arriving into the heart of the Cotswolds.
 Visit Bath and Stonehenge, or explore Shakespeare country with a trip to Stratford-upon-Avon, or simply stroll around the beautiful countryside and quaint villages.

 Visiting the romantic ruins of Tintern Abbey en route, you’ll now be driven to Bristol for your short flight to Cork in southern Ireland.
 Here our Irish team will be ready to welcome you for the next part of your journey.
 First it’s County Kerry, where the idyllic country house retreat of Ard Na Sidhe will be your base for exploring this delightful corner of southwestern Ireland with its wild lakes, mountains and coast along the famous Ring of Kerry.

-Traveling north, you’ll pass through Limerick and cross the River Shannon to marvel at the Cliffs of Moher with their amazing seabird colonies before arriving in Ballyvaughan to stay two nights at Gregans Castle, a stylish hideaway situated among the remarkable limestone landscapes of the Burren.
+Travelling north, you’ll pass through Limerick and cross the River Shannon to marvel at the Cliffs of Moher with their amazing seabird colonies before arriving in Ballyvaughan to stay two nights at Gregans Castle, a stylish hideaway situated among the remarkable limestone landscapes of the Burren.
 Your next day is free, but we’d highly recommend immersing yourself in this ancient landscape and let your guide take you to see Neolithic dolmens, sacred wells and rare wildflowers peeping up from between the limestone fissures.

 before continuing to Dublin’s fair city for a two-night.
 Walk through Dublin's Georgian squares, be inspired by Trinity College and its famous illustrated manuscript the Book of Kells, and be sure to try a pint of Guinness in one of Dublin’s many characterful pubs.